Nethereum/Nethereum.Docs/docs/nethereum-smartcontrats-gettingstarted.md

  transfer.Gas = estimate.Value;
 ```

+Find an executable sample of the above on the [ Nethereum playground ](http://playground.nethereum.com/csharp/id/1010).

 #### Nonces

 Each account transaction has a Nonce associated with it, this is the order and unique number for that transaction.
 This allows each transaction to be differentiate it from each other, but also ensure transactions are processed on the same order.